dpb587/ssoca/docs/reference/service/openvpn/exec-cmd.md

               --skip-auth-retry     Skip interactive authentication retries when logged out --exec=               Path to the openvpn binary
               --reconnect           Reconnect on connection disconnects
-              --skip-install        Skip automatic installation attempts if openvpn is missing --static-certificate  Write a static certificate in the configuration instead of dynamic renewals --sudo                Execute openvpn with sudo
+              --static-certificate  Write a static certificate in the configuration instead of dynamic renewals --sudo                Execute openvpn with sudo